 This year’s biggest festival fashion trends you need to know

 It isn’t spring without the resurgence of live music.
-From the iconic Rhythm and Vines festival in Gisborne to the eclectic Laneway Festival in Auckland there is a plethora of live events to choose from, with each offering a unique musical experience and accompanying dress code.
+From the Electric Avenue in Christchurch to the eclectic Laneway Festival in Auckland, there is a plethora of live events to choose from, with each offering a unique musical experience and accompanying dress code.
 In this guide you’ll discover the hottest trends, from festival favourites like western-inspired attire, sequins and rhinestones to recent runway looks adapted for the vibrant music scene.

 So, whether you have already purchased the tickets or are still assembling your friends, let’s explore seven of the best music festival outfits of 2023, as well as some essential tips for dressing in wet weather and day to night.